franz899/react-simple-carousel/README.md

 ## Next
+- Remove the unnecessary props
+- Write tests for the remaing code
+- Tidy up the code and Flow definitions
 - Implement loop mode
 - Implement an easy wasy to add more transitions through composition
 - Implement a customisable pagination